 Aimee Maron, 23, wants to earn a master’s degree in international relations.
 But instead of going right back to school, she moved to Ecuador for a year.
 As a volunteer with WorldTeach, a non-profit organization that places English teachers in developing countries, Aimee taught Ecuadorian university students and lived with a host family.

 “My experiences in Ecuador reinforced my goal to pursue a global career,” Aimee explains.
-In addition to gaining fluency in Spanish, Aimee’s volunteer experience also helped her get into a top international studies program in Monterey, California.
+In addition to gaining fluency in Spanish, Aimee’s volunteer experience also helped her get into a top international studies program in Monterrey, California.

-Aimee sought out a new trend in international travel that links service work with destinations in developing countries.
+Aimee sought out a trend in international travel that links service work with destinations in developing countries.
 These volunteer experiences can cover a range of periods and activities, from spending three weeks establishing a nature preserve, to teaching several years in an urban school.

 Veterans of these trips claim that they forge connections to the local people and culture often missing from conventional “taxi and suitcase” vacations.
 As more students and young professionals seek alternatives to a traditional career track, the appeal of international volunteering is growing.